IDStewardship

 This resource provides 16 pages of content and has been endorsed by the American Academy of Pediatrics.
 The activity book centers around Ready Wrigley who is a dog that teaches people about staying protected from the flu.
 There are numerous pictures to color, a crossword puzzle, a connect the dots photo, a song, a maze, and more.

-This simple and printable 12-page packet includes images for coloring, a crossword puzzle, a song to learn about washing your hands, quick hygiene facts, a fill in the blank game, a word scramble, and a maze.
+This easily printable 12-page packet includes images for coloring, a crossword puzzle, a song to learn about washing your hands, quick hygiene facts, a fill in the blank game, a word scramble, and a maze.

 This is a nice resource, because individual pages can be printed that correspond with the learning level for the child.